kdelange/Moon_API/README.md

 #### Make a new project in Moon
 use ```curl_project.sh``` to generated a new project in  moon.

-Each project you make, will have a numer.
+Each project you make, will have a number.
 This number you need to mention in the patient file, so moon will know in which project your vcf's have to go.

 ___________________________________________________________________
 #### Upload single patients